Myuki/pureweb/README.md

 # pureweb

-Personal content blocking filters write with Adblock Plus filter rule, aim to achieve extremely concise websites.
+Personal content blocking filters write with Adblock Plus filter rule, aim to achieve concise websites.

-It removes some recommendations, related contents, unnecessary elements and even comments.
+It removes some recommendations, related contents and unnecessary elements.
 Just focus on content.